 4. Use Milk Alternatives

 Black coffee has several health benefits.
 On the downside, excess intake of black coffee can make you restless and cause insomnia.
-If you choose to add milk to your coffee, replace cow’s milk with healthier
+If you choose to add milk to your coffee, replace cow’s milk with healthier options such as almond milk or soy milk.

 This keeps you from the trouble of digesting lactose, reduces the calorie intake and the health risks associated with the antibiotics and preservatives in the dairy milk.
 Plant-based milk is not only low in calories but also lactose-free.3